ramya-khandika/MD-analysis-for-micelle/README.md

 # MD-analysis-for-micelle
-calculates distance between given x y z coordinates of head group atom to centroid
+calculates the distance between the given x y z coordinates of the head group atom to the centroid fits on ellipsoid prints a b c prints errors and rmse